 - In each run ~550 screenshots are taken on each device, totalling more than 2200 screenshots per run! :)

 Some Bugs Found on Top Eleven by Screenshot Tests So Far

 - Breaking bug in Tutorial - the user is unable to drag the player because the Mourinho hint pop-up is hiding it:

-- All of the opponent’s players in Squad have nine stars (displayed as shadows).
+- All players displayed using semi transparent renderers in Squad have nine stars, which is wrong.
 The first image is the reference image - how the Squad should look like.
 The second image shows how it actually looked due to a bug.
-You can notice the difference in the opponent’s players' squad numbers and stars as seen and marked in red in the third image:
+Differences are marked with red and green colour and easy to spot in the third image.